The 30 Most Famous Photographers (And What We Can Learn from Them)

 What can we learn from Irving Penn?

-Penn understood that simplicity and an emphasis on a story was the most vital component of a photo.
+Penn understood that simplicity and an emphasis on storytelling are vital components of impactful photography.

 9. Cindy Sherman